sderosiaux/golb/pages/2018-06-15-parser-with-state-monad/index.md

 ## How to deal with errors

-Back to our simple parser:
+Back to our initial parser:

 ```scala
 val c = State[String, Char](s => (s.tail, s.head))